California Grocers Association

 A campaign website was developed (enoughforallCA.com) over the course of a weekend to house news and resources from CGA, one click downloadable social media graphics to post on social channels and a video of CGA’s President and CEO.
 To ensure consistency of message and amplify BCF’s proactive outreach to earned media, toolkits were developed for CGA members and elected officials which included talking points, social media posts with graphics, and sample newsletter communication in both English and Spanish.

-Given the flurry of inquiries, it was critical to not simply respond to media inquiries but to go on the offense, take control of the buying panic narrative and establish a visible, consistent CGA presence among the California statewide media.
+Given the flurry of inquiries, it was critical to not simply respond to media inquiries but to go on the offense, take control of the panic buying narrative and establish a visible, consistent CGA presence among the California statewide media.
 The public needed a steady stream of messaging reinforcing the supply chain was strong and shortages were temporary as long as consumers were considerate of others and didn’t hoard.
 BCF quickly developed a media package announcing the campaign that included a press release, regionalized messaging, b-roll and sound bites from CGA President Ron Fong reminding people to buy smart, there was enough for all.
 BCF shipped this out to statewide media and began pitching interviews with CGA and Ron Fong to print, TV, radio and online outlets.
 If outlets didn’t have the capacity to interview Mr. Fong on Zoom, we produced ready-made packages outlets could use for their story.

 Additionally, BCF drafted weekly press releases with unique hooks that included safety shopping tips for consumers, updates on the latest safety guidelines by health officials and reminders to consumers to not overbuy.
 Regionalized pitches for CGA members to use as part of their own media outreach was also developed.
 BCF continued proactive pitching for a month until stores began to return to normal.